How did you sleep last night? I was up at 3:30 a.m. and found myself finishing Why We Sleep by neuro-scientist and sleep researcher, Matthew Walker.

 It helps your brain “fuse together disparate sets of knowledge that foster problem-solving.”
 One great example is Mendeleev.
 In 1869, he spent hours and hours of wakeful analysis of chemical elements.
 Then a dream revealed the periodic table.

+Having food issues?
 Sleep helps with the absorption of nutrients, regulates appetite, and helps with healthy food selection through impulse control.

-Sleep helps fight infection and has been found to help protect against cold and flu.
+Another benefit of sleeping well is that it helps fight infection and has been found to help protect against cold and flu.
 Recent research found that sleep protects against some cancers by reducing inflammation.